Why Use EMI Filters in Shielded Rooms and Shielded Enclosure?

 - Frequency: Most filters are designed for 50/60Hz.
 When used in 400Hz application, the operating voltage must be reduced to 120/208VAC to restrict excessive leakage current.
 The 400Hz application for current over 75A might require PFC coils.
 Some filters are specifically designed for 400Hz operation.

-- Application: Commercial or military/government.
-Certain MIL/Gov application might have country of origin restriction or US Made requirement.
+- Application: Commercial or military/government - certain MIL/Gov application might have country of origin restriction or made in USA requirement.
 Vehicle mount application might require more robust and compact design.
+Commercial application of the other hand require more cost effective solutions.

 - Performance: 100dB performance starts at 14KHz or 150KHz and needs to go up to 10GHz, 18Ghz or 40GHz?